GKStretton/milkelangelo/README.md

 ### kv/ settings:

-There's a key value store in e.g. `/mnt/md0/light-stores/kv/` with most configuration.
+There's a key-value store in e.g. `/mnt/md0/light-stores/kv/` with most configuration.

 - ENABLE_CONTENT_SCHEDULER_LOOP: controls whether the content scheduler loop will run to automatically upload at regular intervals
 - ENABLE_SCHEDULER: controls whether the scheduler will run, which automatically runs sessions each week